 Our operations are subject to U.S. export controls, specifically the Export Administration Regulations, or EAR, and economic sanctions enforced by the Office of Foreign Assets Control.
-These regulations provide that encryption technology may be exported outside of the United States only with the required export authorizations, including by license, license exception, or other appropriate government authorizations, which may require the filing of an encryption registration and classification request.
+These regulations limit and control export of encryption technology.
 Furthermore, U.S. export control laws and economic sanctions prohibit the shipment of certain products and services to countries, governments, and persons targeted by U.S. sanctions.
 We incorporate encryption technology into the servers that operate our solution.
 As a result of locating some servers in data centers outside of the United States, we must comply with these export control laws.
-The potential penalties for any violation of the EAR include a monetary fine of up to \$250,000 or twice the value of the transaction, whichever is greater, per violation and/or a denial of export privileges under the EAR.

-In addition, various countries regulate the import of certain encryption technology, including through import permit and license requirements, and have enacted laws that could limit our ability to deploy our technology or could limit our customers' ability to use our solution in those countries.
-Changes in our technology or changes in export and import regulations may create delays in the introduction of our solution or the deployment of our technology in international markets, prevent our customers with international operations from using our solution globally or, in some cases, prevent the export or import of our technology to certain countries, governments or persons altogether.
+In addition, various countries regulate the import of certain encryption technology and have enacted laws that could limit our ability to deploy our technology or our customers' ability to use our solution in those countries.
+Changes in our technology or changes in export and import regulations may delay introduction of our solution or the deployment of our technology in international markets, prevent our customers with international operations from using our solution globally or, in some cases, prevent the export or import of our technology to certain countries, governments or persons altogether.
 Any change in export or import regulations, economic sanctions or related legislation, shift in the enforcement or scope of existing regulations, or change in the countries, governments, persons, or technologies targeted by such regulations, could result in decreased use of our solution by, or in our decreased ability to export our technology to, international markets.
-Any decreased use of our solution or limitation on our ability to export our technology or sell our solution would likely adversely affect our business, financial condition and results of operations.

-Fluctuations in the exchange rates of foreign currencies could result in currency transaction losses that negatively impact our financial results.
+Fluctuations in the exchange rates of foreign currencies could result in currency transaction losses.

 We currently have transactions denominated in various non-U.S. currencies, and may, in the future, have sales denominated in the currencies of additional countries.
-In addition, we incur a portion of our expenses in many of these same currencies, as well as other currencies, and to the extent we need to convert U.S. Dollars or a different foreign currency to pay expenses, we are exposed to potentially unfavorable changes in exchange rates and added transaction costs.
-We expect international sales and transactions to become an increasingly important part of our business.
-Such sales and transactions may be subject to unexpected regulatory requirements and other barriers.
-Any fluctuation in the exchange rates of these foreign currencies may negatively impact our business, financial condition and results of operations.
-We have not previously engaged in foreign currency hedging.
-If we decide to hedge our foreign currency exposure, we may not be able to hedge effectively due to lack of experience, unreasonable costs or illiquid markets.
-In addition, those activities may be limited in the protection they provide us from foreign currency fluctuations and can themselves result in losses.
+In addition, we incur a portion of our expenses in non-U.S. currencies, and to the extent we need to convert currency to pay expenses, we are exposed to potentially unfavorable changes in exchange rates and added transaction costs.
+We expect international transactions to become an increasingly important part of our business, and such transactions may be subject to unexpected regulatory requirements and other barriers.
+Any fluctuation in relevant currency exchange rates may negatively impact our business, financial condition and results of operations.
+We have not previously engaged in foreign currency hedging, and any effort to hedge our foreign currency exposure may not be effective due to lack of experience, unreasonable costs or illiquid markets.
+In addition, hedging may not protect against all foreign currency fluctuations and can result in losses.